mattmorgante/laravel-vegaroo/readme.md

 # Vegaroo provides simple and delicious plant-based meals

+Mission: make it easier to go vegan

+Business Model:
+- Concise and well-organized information
+- The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes
+- The paid content is the HOW: concise and well-organized information about the best ways to get vegan
+- And all the recipes are paid
+- It should also have some aspect of community: Commenting on recipes, uploading a recipe, or asking a question in a forum style
+- How much does it cost?
+Ideally less than $30

 * ToDo:
 - Fix nutrition in dhal and thai red curry
 - Bug: graphs on mobile